Tulane Home Tulane Shield logo linking to site home page

 When using the glass recycling hubs, please follow these instructions:

-• Do not overfill bin or place glass on ground around bin
+• Do not place glass on the ground around the bins.

 If you have any questions, please contact us